Chapter 18: Medical Consultations and Examinations

 Saturday, 8 a.m. to 2 p.m.

-For life threatening injuries, Call 911
+For life threatening injuries or exposures, Call 911

 Students who are injured or exposed to chemicals while performing tasks during which there is no employee relationship with the University (such as a student in a teaching lab) should go to the Student Health Center or other healthcare facility according to their personal preference (students are responsible for payment).